 LPC violations are issued to a specific owner/respondent and remain active against a property until corrected.
 No Department of Buildings (DOB) permits will be issued for the property unless the DOB permit is for correcting an unsafe condition.

-Warning Letters and NOVs are posted to Department of Buildings Building Information System (BIS) and also appear in violation title searches.
+Warning Letters and NOVs are posted to DOB's Building Information System (BIS) and also appear in violation title searches.
 Consequently, an uncorrected violation can cause problems for an owner refinancing or selling a property.

 The two most important things to remember are: Don't ignore a Warning Letter or Notice of Violation, and contact the LPC enforcement staff if you have any questions - we're to help.